Click for larger view scroll down for places!!

 The summer of 1999, Rebecca Brenowitz from the Human Relations Council in East Brunswick called VAL to invite us to come and see the 300 ft wide concrete wall in the woods fronting the old Country Swim Club on Dutch Road, East Brunswick.

 We saw in that bare expanse of concrete, a chance for the dreams of all the artists in the ocean show to rise again and expand.
 37 sections 8' X 4', and another 2 sections each approx 25 ft wide for murals.
 Each section framed by a natural frame of bricks.
-We got an idea: to create a customized fish brick and pass them out randomly to young and old and there by easily absorb an additional 400 people in a community project which would touch many people.
+We got an idea: to create a customized fish brick and pass them out randomly to young and old and welcome an additional 400 people into this grass roots funded community project.

 We also welcomed fish image designs via the Internet to be reproduced at this end.

-To see some of the original artists' creations, click on their names below and the hyperlink will take you there!!
+To see some of the original artists' creations, click on their names below.

 Travels of Plastique-The Ocean Show